 Taylor Swift Beat Her Ex Calvin Harris For This VMA And It's So, So Awkward

 Taylor Swift isn't exactly known for being forgiving when it comes to a grudge.
 (You might even say she's got a *cough* Reputation *cough*.)
-So it's probably extra delicious for Taylor Swift beat Calvin Harris at the 2017 VMAs for Best Bollaboration on Aug.
+So it's probably extra delicious for Taylor Swift beat Calvin Harris at the 2017 VMAs for Best Collaboration on Aug.
 27, getting one over on her ex-boyfriend.

 Taylor won for her collaboration with former One Direction-er Zayn Malik for the song “I Don't Wanna Live Forever” on the Fifty Shades Darker soundtrack.

-Calvin was nominated for “Feels,” with Pharrell Williams, Katy Perry, and Big Sean.
-Also nominated were The Chainsmokers and Halsey for “Closer; “DJ Khaled, Rhianna, and Bryson Tiller for “Wild Thoughts;” D.R.A.M and Lil Yachty for “Broccoli;” and Charlie Puth and Selena Gomez for “We Don't Talk Anymore.”
+Calvin was nominated for “Feels” with Pharrell Williams, Katy Perry, and Big Sean.
+Also nominated were The Chainsmokers and Halsey for “Closer, “DJ Khaled, Rhianna, and Bryson Tiller for “Wild Thoughts,” D.R.A.M and Lil Yachty for “Broccoli,” and Charlie Puth and Selena Gomez for “We Don't Talk Anymore.”

 Taylor didn't speak to accept the award, but she didn't need to.